 Also, sometimes A simple restart resolves the BSOD error,

 If due to this blue Screen Error windows frequently Restarts didn’t allow login to perform Troubleshooting steps then we need to access advanced options to perform startup repair or boot into safe mode.

 Access Advanced option

-To access advanced option we need to boot from installation media if you don’t have then create one following link.
+To access the advanced option, we need to boot from installation media if you don’t have then create one following link.

-- When you are ready to change BIOS setup, Boot from installation media.
+- When you are ready to change the BIOS setup, boot from installation media.

-- Then skip the first screen and on next screen click on Repair computer.
+- Then skip the first screen and on the next screen click on Repair computer.

 - Now click on Troubleshooting then Advanced options.

 Here on Advanced options, click on Startup Repair, This will restart windows and start the diagnostic process.
 Analyze the various settings, configuration options, and system files Especially look for :